How to save energy. . .

 An older 17" CRT monitor will consume around 120W of power, costing about £27 a year to run, compared to a 38W 17" TFT which will cost around £8.50.
 Larger CRT monitors are even worse — get your CRTs recycled and deploy TFTs.

 Viglen is proudly leading the race for new technology and initiatives designed to drive down IT energy consumption.
 When purchasing new IT equipment, make sure you ask for full details on power consumption so you can compare solutions from suppliers.
-This summer, Viglen will be launching an EQ range of PCs that have the Energy Star 4 certification for low energy usage.
+This summer, Viglen will be launching an EQ range of PCs that have the latest Energy Star certification for low energy usage.
 This is a stringent set of rules that a PC must pass, guarantying the customer they are getting a PC that is exceptionally energy efficient.
-The Energy Star 4 programme starts mid July 2007.

 Here are some current technologies to help reduce energy costs: